-Isolating after a positive covid-19 test?
+Isolating after a positive coronavirus test?
 The CDC says you can still vote in person.

-Can covid-19-positive voters still come to the polls on Tuesday?
+Can voters who test positive for the coronavirus still come to the polls on Tuesday?

 Yes, says the Centers for Disease Control and Prevention, which on Sunday published new guidelines noting that sick voters still have the right to cast a ballot.